OpenDSA/OpenDSA-LTI/README.md

 The development environment assumes you have Docker, Docker-Compose, and Make installed.
 The environment does not require Make, but it is helpful for running the application.

-Docker can be found [here](https://docs.docker.com/get-docker/) and instructions for installing Docker-Compose can be found [here](https://docs.docker.com/compose/install/)
+Docker can be found [here](https://docs.docker.com/get-docker/) and instructions for installing Docker-Compose (if not included with your Docker installation) can be found [here](https://docs.docker.com/compose/install/)

 Make can be found in the default package manager on Linux, in Brew on Mac, and through various methods on Windows.